MekhG/CavityPulse-QC/README.md

 ### Optimization Behavior

-After optimization, $F \approx 0.368$ at $A \approx 0.494$ — more than five times the baseline.
-This confirms three things at once: the simulator responds correctly to the control parameter, the control landscape contains real recoverable structure (the optimizer isn't just sitting at its initial guess), and the L-BFGS-B optimization loop is functioning correctly.
+After optimization, $F \approx 0.368$ at $A \approx 0.494$, more than five times the baseline.
+This confirms three things at once: the simulator responds correctly to the control parameter, the control landscape contains real recoverable structure and the L-BFGS-B optimization loop is functioning correctly.

 The fidelity still remains well below what a perfect state preparation would require, but that limitation is expected given how constrained the control model is.
-Only the pulse **amplitude** is optimized — pulse width, center, pulse family, and drive structure are all held fixed.
+Only the pulse **amplitude** is optimized, pulse width, center, pulse family, and drive structure are all held fixed.
 The optimizer is therefore solving a tightly constrained one-parameter control problem, not a fully expressive one, and the result should be read in that light.

 ### The Central Physical Insight: A Hard Coherent-State Ceiling

 The drive term $(\Omega(t)/2)(a + a^\dagger)$ is **linear** in the ladder operators.
-A linear drive on a harmonic oscillator generates a *displacement* of the vacuum state — it can only ever produce a **coherent state** $|\alpha\rangle$ (up to the small distortions introduced by loss and dephasing), never an exact Fock state.
+A linear drive on a harmonic oscillator generates a *displacement* of the vacuum state, it can only ever produce a **coherent state** $|\alpha\rangle$ (up to the small distortions introduced by loss and dephasing), never an exact Fock state.

 A coherent state's overlap with the Fock state $|1\rangle$ is: